Microsoft word - document7

 57.2 kcal per mole on complete hydrogenation, and 1,3,5-cyclohexatriene to release 85.8 kcal per

-mole.
-These heats of hydrogenation would reflect the relative thermodynamic stability of the
+heats of hydrogenation would reflect the relative thermodynamic stability of the

 compounds.
 In practice, 1,3-cyclohexadiene is slightly more stable than expected, by about 2 kcal,

 presumably due to conjugation of the double bonds.
-Benzene, however, is an extraordinary 36

-.
+kcal/mole more stable than expected.
 This sort of stability enhancement is now accepted as a

 characteristic of all aromatic compounds.

 A molecular orbital description of benzene provides a more satisfying and more general treatment of "aromaticity".
 We know that benzene has a planar hexagonal structure in which all the carbon atoms are sp2 hybridized, and all the carbon-carbon bonds are equal in length.
 As shown below, theremaining cyclic array of six p-orbitals ( one on each carbon) overlap to generate six molecularorbitals, three bonding and three antibonding.
-The plus and minus signs shown in the diagram do not represent electrostatic charge, but refer to phase signs in the equations that describe these orbitals
+The plus and minus signs shown in the diagram do not

 (in the diagram the phases are also color coded).
 When the phases correspond, the orbitals overlap